Childbirth can take ages.

 2. They Should Put a TV In Here

 I know, it would have been a great idea.
-For a start, it is something you can do while your wife is concentrating on squeezing the baby out.
+It is something you can do for a start while your wife is concentrating on squeezing the baby out.

 Why not bring in the games console too?
 I jest, of course, don’t ever say that during childbirth.